MarouenMechtri/Docker-containers-deployment-with-OpenStack-Heat/README.rst

 .. image:: https://raw.githubusercontent.com/MarouenMechtri/Docker-containers-deployment-with-OpenStack-Heat/master/images/docker-plugin.jpg

-4. Deploy Docker containers with OpenStack Heat
+4.Deploy Docker containers with OpenStack Heat
 ===============================================

 Now that we have discussed about Docker and Heat, let's move to practice !